 For Healthcare Professionals

-Applies to halobetasol topical: topical cream, topical kit, topical ointment
+Applies to halobetasol topical: topical cream, topical kit, topical lotion, topical ointment

 1. "Product Information.
 Ultravate (halobetasol)."
 Bristol-Myers Squibb, Princeton, NJ.

 It is possible that some side effects of Ultravate may not have been reported.
 These can be reported to the FDA here.
 Always consult a healthcare professional for medical advice.